 Dr Valerie van Mulukom is an Assistant Professor at Coventry University, United Kingdom (Centre for Trust, Peace, and Social Relations), and a Research Associate at the University of Oxford (Centre for the Study of Social Cohesion).
-Her research spans a broad range of topics, roughly unified within cognitive science of imagination, memory, and belief.
+Her research spans a broad range of topics, roughly unified within cognitive and evolutionary science of imagination, memory, and belief.

-After her studies, she obtained two postdoctoral appointments: at Aarhus University, investigating the role of memory in religious rituals, and at the University of Oxford, where she researched the role of memory in identity fusion, a visceral and particularly strong type of bonding.
+After her studies, she obtained two postdoctoral appointments: at Aarhus University, investigating the role of memory in religious rituals, and at the University of Oxford, where she researched the role of memory in identity fusion, a visceral and particularly strong type of social bonding.

 In addition to her research, Valerie is an editor of the Journal for the Cognitive Science of Religion, editor of the Advances in the Cognitive Science of Religion book series, Publications Officer of the International Association for the Cognitive and Evolutionary Sciences of Religion, and review editor on Imagination for the journal Evolutionary Studies in Imaginative Culture.

-Click here for the regularly updated CV.
+Click here for a semi-regularly updated CV.